Victoria Tyler

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is that I don’t have to follow the traditional route I should trust my gut and pursue what feels right for me.
+The best career advice I have received is that I do not have to follow a conventional path; I can trust my instincts and pursue what genuinely fits, even if the trajectory does not look linear from the outside.

 What advice would you give to young women entering your industry?